A long time ago, the Big Bad Bob brutally murdered Alice's family while she was away at school. Now, Alice has finally found him.

 - In Return of the Jedi, Darth Vader threatens to do something terrible to Luke Skywalker's sister Leia (either kill her or turn her to the Dark Side).
-Luke reaches the Rage-Breaking Point before Vader finishes his sentence, flies into an rage, and defeats him.
+Luke reaches the Rage-Breaking Point before Vader finishes his sentence, flies into an Unstoppable Rage, and defeats him.
 Cue What Have I Done and an internal If You Kill Him, You Will Be Just Like Him!.

 - Anakin slaughters an entire Tusken village after seeing what they did to his mother.

 - In Top Gun: Maverick, Hangman brings up the time when Maverick flew with Goose to Rooster.
 When he nearly talks about when he died, Rooster almost attacks him, forcing the other pilots to restrain him.

 - Alderamin on the Sky: Princess Chamille hits Ikta's button when she indirectly insults his mother.